The Classification of Triangular Semisimple and Cosemisimple Hopf Algebras Over an Algebraically Closed Field: Twists

 Let $A=k[H]$ be the group algebra of a finite group $H.$ We will say that a twist $J$ for $A$ is {\em minimal} if the right (and left) components of the $R-$matrix $R^J=J_{21}^{-1}J$ span $A,$ i.e. if the corresponding triangular Hopf algebra $(A^J,J_{21}^{-1}J)$ is minimal [R].

 Let $(A,R)$ be any triangular semisimple and cosemisimple Hopf algebra over $k$.
 Then the Drinfeld element $u$ of $A$ is a grouplike element of order $\le 2$.
 Moreover, by [LR] in characteristic $0,$ and by [EG4, Theorem 3.1] in positive characteristic, the square of the antipode of $A$ is the identity map, and hence $u$ is central.

-Set Then $(A,RR_u)$ is triangular semisimple and cosemisimple with Drinfeld element 1.
-This observation allows to reduce questions about triangular semisimple and cosemisimple Hopf algebras over $k$ to the case when the Drinfeld element is $1.$
+If $k$ does not have characteristic $2,$ set If $k$ is of characteristic $2$ (in which case $u=1$ by semisimplicity), set $R_u=1$.
+Then $(A,RR_u)$ is triangular semisimple and cosemisimple with Drinfeld element $1.$ This observation allows to reduce questions about triangular semisimple and cosemisimple Hopf algebras over $k$ to the case when the Drinfeld element is $1.$